9 Things You MUST Know Before You Buy Insurance in Malaysia

 I *could* get mediocre insurance within my budget (and this is completely fine – can always upgrade later when have more money), but in the end I picked the other alternative: I looked for term insurance.

 I didn’t know this when I started learning about insurance, but ‘buy term, invest the rest’ is a strategy in itself.
-Term insurance costs a fraction of investment-linked insurance, BUT the money is ‘burned’; unlike investment-linked insurance, you won’t get it back.
+Term insurance costs a fraction of investment-linked insurance, BUT the money is ‘burned’.
+That means, unlike investment-linked insurance, you won’t get it back.

 Why would one want to do that, you ask?
-Because you can grow the money meant for ILP yourself through business and/or investments.
+Because term insurance is much more affordable and you can get bigger coverage for less.

-However, no one said you can’t get both ILP and term insurance.
+However, no one said you can’t get both ILP and term insurance, depending on the product.
 This strategy suggested by MyPF makes a lot of sense.

 Investment-linked for medical (to keep up with medical inflation which is at 13% rn in Malaysia); Term for life, disability & CI (to keep costs low).
 Travel insurance (annual) to renew only when borders reopen.